tungngovn/tungngoresearch/index.md

 <img class="profile-picture" src="TungNgo-ava.jpg">

-Currently, I am working as a Research Assistant at [VinUni- Illinois Smart Health Center](https://vin-smart-health.erp-smb.com/about-us/) and doing my Master's in Mechatronics at [Hanoi University of Science and Technology](https://en.hust.edu.vn/home) (HUST) supervised by [Dr-Ing.
+Currently, I am working as a Research Assistant at [VinUni- Illinois Smart Health Center](https://vin-smart-health.erp-smb.com/about-us/).
+Also, I am doing my Master's in Mechatronics at [Hanoi University of Science and Technology](https://en.hust.edu.vn/home) (HUST) supervised by [Dr-Ing.
 Nguyen Xuan Ha](https://sme.hust.edu.vn/can-bo/ts-nguyen-xuan-ha.html).
 Prior to that, I graduated from the Talented Program (Degree of Engineer) in Mechatronics at HUST.

 ## Research Interest